bwat47/joplin-copy-as-html/README.md

 ### Markdown emoji

 Copy as Plain Text supports markdown emoji shortcodes, so emoji such as :white_check_mark: can be rendered as Unicode in the plain text output.
 This can be disabled via the Display emojis setting.

-## Known Issues

-- The plugin's keyboard shortcuts sometimes don't work on cold start of Joplin, can be fixed by toggling editors or going to Tools | Options | Keyboard Shortcuts and back.